wezzminer/Unfinished_LC3_Compiler/README.md

-# Unfinished_LC3_Compiler
+# LC3_Compiler
- An unfinished two-pass LC3 compiler.
+ A partial two-pass LC3 compiler.

  What it currently has: